 While rockfalls are a feature of the island and may occur at any time, recent rockfalls have highlighted the potential of larger loose materials especially rock becoming dislodged and falling onto areas where OPW personnel and tourists may be present below.

-The OPW have a well-established protocol for optimising safety on the Island when the workmen return to the Island in May.
-Typically, this involves specialist personal sweeping the high ground over the landing and access road at all locations to remove any threatening rocks.
-These rocks are either removed to a safer location or are broken up and brought down in a controlled manner.
+The OPW have a well-established protocol for optimising safety on the Island when the workmen return to the Island in late April/early May.
+Typically, this involves specialist personnel inspecting the high ground over the landing and access road at all locations and to remove any threatening rocks.
+These rocks are either moved to a safer location or brought down in a controlled manner.
+Larger rocks may be required to be broken down to a manageable size in order to safely lower them down.